Bangkok Temple Dress Code

 These following clothes are strictly not allowed as outer garments for both ladies and gentlemen: Short shorts, mini-skirts, short skirts, torn jeans, see through, vests, tight fitting trousers or leggings.

-Please remember that all “ruins” in ayutthaya are still functioning temples and religious sights and we must be dressed modestly as we would in any other place of worship.
+Please remember that all “ruins” in Ayutthaya are still functioning temples and religious sights and we must be dressed modestly as we would in any other place of worship.